-Policy TC11: New Convenience Retail Provision
+Policy TC11: New convenience retail provision

-New Class A1 convenience retail floorspace provision will be expected to follow the sequential test and the town's retail hierarchy.
+New Class A1 convenience retail floorspace provision will be expected to follow the sequential test and the Borough's retail hierarchy.

-At least 1,500m2 floorspace is reserved to be provided as extensions to existing stores in the retail hierarchy, then other stores in accordance with the sequential test.
+1,500m2 floorspace is reserved to be provided as extensions to existing stores in the retail hierarchy, then other stores in accordance with the sequential test.